INK-USC/MHGRN/README.md

 # BERT-GCN-NLI
-Graph construction and BETR-GCN for NLI task
+Graph construction and BERT-GCN for NLI task

 ## Resources